 What Happens as Retinal Problems Become Worse?

-As retinal damage continues, new blood vessels grow, but these blood vessel are weak.
-They can break easily, causing leakage of blood to the vitreous of your eye.
+As retinal damage continues, new blood vessels grow, but these blood vessels are weak.
+They can break easily causing leakage of blood to the vitreous of your eye.
 This prevents light from reaching the retina of your eye.
 As a result, you may experience total darkness or floating spots.
 While the blood can eventually clear by itself else, sometimes it needs to be removed surgically.

 With passing years, the inflamed and weak blood vessels may result in built up scar tissue and drag the retina away from the back of the eye.
 If the retina becomes detached, you might see flashing lights or eye floaters.
 It’s almost like curtains have been drawn over part of what you may be looking at.

 It is so incredibly important to have control over your cholesterol and blood pressure.
 It is also significantly important to have your eyes checked regularly.